ibm-cloud-docs/openwhisk/actions_web.md

 Test the `hello` web action without setting the `X-Require-Whisk-Auth` parameter to verify that authentication is required.
 Using the actions that you created in the previous sections, this test results in an error.
 {: shortdesc}

 You can get the URL of your web action by running `ibmcloud fn action get hello --url`.
-You can use the URL to test the web action by either,
+You can use the URL to test the web action by using one of the following methods.

   * Testing the web action by using a cURL command.